norewp/granular-controls-elementor/readme.txt

 As the admin page is being modified this may happen on some sites but the widgets are not lost - simply click on the screen options and turn them on again.

 == Changelog ==

+= 1.0.5 =
+* NEW: Added option to set custom text for the live view button.
+* NEW: Added option to exit to main site for the Exit Strategy button.
+* TWEAK: Both text fields for the Exit & Live view fields can be left empty to only show the Icons.
+* TWEAK: CSS adjustments to accommodate the above changes.
+* TWEAK: Adjusted color contrast on the Typography popover to make texts more legible.
+* TWEAK: Adjusted Publish button color for the new Conditional Popup introduced in Elementor v2.
+* TWEAKS: Minor code and CSS tweaks for better visibility on certain elements.

 = 1.0.4 =
 * TWEAK: Changed plugin textdoman to match the plugin slug in order to resolve the WordPress/GlotPress translation issue.